mahtin/tinyGS-antenna-map/README.md

 $ ./tinygs_antenna_map.py -s MALAONE -u 0
 ```

 (No idea who `MALAONE` is).
 Note the `-u 0` argument.
-This overtides your `.user_id` file (as this is a different user).
+This overtides your `.user_id` file if it exists (as this station is a different user).

 ## Optional TLE data from tinyGS

-Should there be more satellites than are build into `satellite.py` file, then the following could help:
+Should TinyGS support more satellites before this code syncs up with them, then the following could help:

 ```
 $ curl -sSLR https://api.tinygs.com/v1/tinygs_supported.txt > data/tinygs_supported.txt